Understanding Addiction Treatment

 Intensive Outpatient Treatment

-In cases where a heavier hand may be needed, Oxford Treatment Center’s partial hospitalization program (PHP) might be the best call.
-This 3-week minimum treatment option requires 20 hours a week and provides you with access to medical staff, as well as focuses you on reinforcing skillsets and trying out real-world scenarios in a safe environment.
+In cases where more support may be needed, Oxford Treatment Center’s partial hospitalization program (PHP) might be the best call.
+This type of addiction treatment requires 20 hours a week and provides you with access to medical staff, as well as focuses you on reinforcing skillsets and trying out real-world scenarios in a safe environment.

 These outpatient treatment options are available at Resolutions Oxford, a sober living facility just 16 miles from the Oxford residential campus.